Christ Church, Malacca: Tombstones and memorial plaques

 The floors of the church also incorporate various tombstones with Portuguese and Armenian inscriptions used as paving blocks.
 Memorial plaques in Dutch, Armenian and English also adorn the interior of the church.
 Some Armenian inscriptions provide an interesting panorama of life in the Dutch period:

 Greetings, you who are reading this tablet of my tomb in which I now sleep.
 Give me the news, the freedom of my countrymen, for them I did much weep.
 If there arose among them one good guardian to govern and keep.
 Vainly I expected the world to see a good shepherd came to look after the scattered sheep.

 I, Jacob, grandson of Shamier, an Armenian of a respectable family whose name I keep, was born in Persia near Inefa, where my parents now forever sleep.
 Fortune brought me to distant Malacca, which my remains in bondage to keep.
 Separated from the world on 7th July 1774 A.D. at the age of twenty-nine, my mortal remains were deposited in this spot of the ground which I purchased.

 Church bell

-The church bell is inscribed with the date 1698 suggesting that it was used for another purpose prior to the completion of the church.
+The church bell is inscribed with the date 1698, suggesting that it was used for another purpose prior to the completion of the church.

 Church administration records

-The church's collection of Kerk Boek (Church Book), Resolutie Boek (Resolution Book), Rapporten (Reports) as well as the Doop Boek (Baptism Register) going back to the earliest Dutch times in Malacca have survived through the centuries.
-These antiquated documents are now being kept at the National Archives of Malaysia.
+The church's collection of Kerk Boek (Church Book), Resolutie Boek (Resolution Book), Rapporten (Reports) as well as the Doop Boek (Baptism Register) going back to the earliest Dutch times in Malacca has survived through the centuries.
+These antique documents are now kept at the National Archives of Malaysia.

 Silver altar vessels

-Silver altar vessels dating back to the early Dutch period are also in the possession of the church but is kept in storage and rarely taken out for display.
+Silver altar vessels dating back to the early Dutch period are also in the possession of the church but are kept in storage and rarely taken out for display.